 When the gender-specific jail opened in Chicopee, MA in 2008, co-founders Lisa Andrews and Marianne Bullock understood that incarcerated women are not offered the full spectrum of reproductive options, healthcare, and support available to people on the outside given the social, economic, and political oppression that accompanies the carceral system.
 Thus, they co-founded The Prison Birth Project (PBP) which works within a reproductive justice framework to provide support, advocacy, and leadership training with women and trans* people at the intersection of the criminal justice system and parenthood.

 Since 2008, organizational meetings have evolved from front-yard get-togethers to strategic planning meetings with fellow reproductive justice organizers.
-Nearly all PBP staff have experience with incarceration or feeder issues personally or through loved ones.
-Women in our programs receive doula support, personal advocacy, and education in childbirth, nursing, undoing oppression, and organizing methods.
-Members attend conferences and organize for legislative change.
-In 2011, we transitioned from co-directors to a collective model called PBP’s Leadership Circle.
+Nearly all PBP staff have experience with incarceration or feeder systems personally and/or through loved ones including Department of Children and Families, court stipulated programs, and/or juvenile programs.
+People in our programs can receive services such as doula support, personal advocacy, education in childbirth, and breastfeeding support.
+We also offer curriculum that begins to undo oppression and teaches organizing methods.
+Members attend conferences and organize for legislative change on policies directly affecting incarcerated women and families.